-SEO and PPC are the consensus picks when discussing the most powerful law firm digital marketing tools in existence.
-However, there is plenty of debate as to which option is better for law firms.
+When discussing the most powerful law firm digital marketing tools, SEO marketing, and PPC campaigns are the consensus picks.
+However, there is plenty of debate as to which option is best for law firms.
 Many law firms are fiercely devoted to their search engine optimization efforts, whereas others prefer to leverage paid search.

-With that in mind, we have created this definitive guide to SEO vs. PPC.
-In this head-to-head comparison, we explore the benefits and potential drawbacks of each digital marketing strategy.
-We also examine whether your law firm should choose one methodology over the other or attempt to implement both SEO and PPC.
+With that in mind, we have created this definitive guide to SEO vs. PPC comparison.
+This head-to-head comparison explores SEO and PPC marketing strategies, their benefits, and potential drawbacks.
+We also examine whether your law firm should choose one methodology over the other or attempt to implement both SEO strategy and PPC advertising.

 What Is SEO?